lawyer-omer/best-books-for-a-young-lawyer/README.md

 I wanted to find out what were the most recommended books for young lawyers who want to work for a startup, and so I've made this.
 I've compiled **a lot of lists** found on the internet.
 To my knowledge, this is the most complete list of its kind on the subject.

+PLEASE DON'T HESITATE TO CONTRIBUTE THIS LIST ANYTIME.
+THIS IS WHY I PUT THIS LIST HERE!

 # The most recommended books of all-time.